ibmresilient/resilient-community-apps/fn_sndbox_analyzer/README.md

 ---

-**This package contains a function that executes a SNDBOX Malware Sandbox Analysis using SNDBOX Cloud APIs, also included are two example workflows and two example rules that demonstrate how to use this function.**
+This package contains a function that executes a SNDBOX Malware Sandbox Analysis using SNDBOX Cloud APIs, also included are two example workflows and two example rules that demonstrate how to use this function.

  ![screenshot](./screenshots/workflow_attachment.jpeg)

+### Notes

 * an attachment or artifact must be a file.
+Please refer https://app.sndbox.com/docs/files for the supported file list.
 * The report only supports Type of JSON.
-HTML and PDF are not supported
+HTML and PDF are not supported.

-* Supports a proxy.
-Just add your proxy details to the `proxy` section in `app.config` file.
+---

 ## app.config settings:
----

 ```
 # Your SNDBOX Analyzer API Key
 sndbox_api_key=